smart-data-models/dataModel.TourismDestinations/Event/doc/spec_ZH.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     maximumAttendeeCapacity:
-      description: 'The total number of people who can attend to the Event at that location.'
+      description: The total number of people who can attend to the Event at that location
       type: number
       x-ngsi:
         type: Property
     name:
-      description: 'The name of this item.'
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     openingHoursSpecification:
-      description: 'A structured value providing information about the opening hours of a place or a certain service inside a place'
+      description: A structured value providing information about the opening hours of a place or a certain service inside a place
       items:
         properties:
           closes:
+            description: ' 	The closing hour of the place or service on the given day(s) of the week'
             format: time
             type: string
+            x-ngsi:
+              type: Property
           dayOfWeek:
             anyOf:
-              - description: 'Property.
-Array of days of the week.'
+              - description: Array of days of the week
                 enum:
                   - Monday
                   - Tuesday